-Buena Visita is the kind of place that people dream of — a great place to raise a family, and particularly amazing place to visit.
-BV, as it’s commonly called, or Bewnie by locals, is also made for those who crave a little action during their travels.
-BV delivers in all its Buena Vista Adventure glory!
+Buena Vista is the kind of place that we all dream of — small mountain town, outdoor focus, quiet, peaceful, a great place to raise a family and an equally amazing family adventure destination.
+BV, as it’s commonly called, or Bewnie by locals, is tailor made for anyone who craves a little wild during their travels.
+BV delivers adventure and it’s just a 2 1/2 hour drive southwest of Denver.

 5 Amazing Free Buena Vista Adventures

-Due to its ample nature infused playground, Buena Vista is an ideal spot for Adventure Travel.
-BV offers mountain biking, climbing, and hiking.
-In addition, Buena Vista is making a name for itself as a river town.
-BV draws in thousands of whitewater enthusiasts yearly.
+Due to its ample nature infused playground, Buena Vista is an ideal spot for adventure travel.
+BV offers mountain biking, climbing and hiking.
+In addition, Buena Vista has been making a name for itself as a river town.
+BV draws thousands of whitewater enthusiasts yearly.

-I know, for our family, the abundant whitewater opportunities are a major draw for us.
-The river is a central part of our Buena Vista Adventure.
-That’s why we visit BV as often as possible in the summer months for maximum fun.
-Whether it be freestyle kayaking, big water river runs, hiking the amazing Collegiate Peaks and more … my family takes advantage of all possible Buena Vista adventures!
+Whether it be freestyle kayaking, big water river runs, hiking the amazing Collegiate Peaks, mountain biking, climbing and more … my family takes advantage of all possible Buena Vista adventures!

-Of course, we have to talk about the river first, because water in all forms is our life.
+Of course, we have to talk about the river first, because water, in all forms, is our life.
 And, Buena Vista, CO is a whitewater paddlers dream.
-From easy class II/III that is the Milk Run to Class V river runs that really get your adrenaline pumping, BV is a river paradise.
-In fact, Buena Vista Adventures include the most famous stretch of river in the country, Brown’s Canyon.
+From easy class II/III that is the Milk Run to Class V river runs, think Pine Creek, BV is a whitewater paradise.
+In fact, Buena Vista adventures include rafting’s most famous stretch of river in the West, Brown’s Canyon.

 2. Buena Vista Adventures include Outdoor Areas for Kids Fun

 We are a pretty committed outdoor family.
 We love the outdoors, we love nature, we love to take risks.
 And we even love to get dirty.
-However, we also love towns that remember families often travel with kids and try to cater to them.
+However, we also love towns that remember families often travel with kids and try to cater to the tiniest of visitors.

-And BV is that kind of town.
+BV is that kind of town.
 Buena Vista, Colorado, has so many outdoor areas for kids that even I am impressed.
 And while they do have parks, I’m not talking about your run of the mill park.
-I’m talking parks that only something as epic as these Buena Vista adventures would offer.
+I’m talking parks that that take free play to the next level.

 This year, for the first time in quite a while, many of us are traveling with our mountain bikes.
-This means we added to our yearly Buena Vista Adventures by biking any of the endless miles of trails in BV.
-We certainly upped our Adventure in Buena Vista by choosing some of the most difficult trails.
+This means we added to our yearly Buena Vista adventures by biking a wide array of the endless miles of trails in BV.
+We certainly upped our adventure in Buena Vista by choosing some of the most difficult trails.

 Our first outing, we hit the Barbara Whipple Figure 8 Trail.
 Holy cow, I did not make the entire trail.
 It is indeed, not for the average cyclist, but rather, an advanced, incredibly fit, Olympic-type cyclist, or at least that’s what I told myself when I went home to our RV.